chaozhong2010/VHR-10_dataset_coco/README.md

 If you feel this dataset is useful, please cite as the following format.

-[1] Hao Su, Shunjun Wei, Min Yan, Chen Wang, Jun Shi, Xiaoling Zhang, "OBJECT DETECTION AND INSTANCE SEGMENTATION IN REMOTE SENSING
-IMAGERY BASED ON PRECISE MASK R-CNN," IGARSS 2019 - 2019 IEEE International Geoscience and Remote Sensing Symposium, Yokohama, 2019.
+[1] Su H, Wei S, Yan M, et al. Object Detection and Instance Segmentation in Remote Sensing Imagery Based on Precise Mask R-CNN[C].
+IGARSS 2019-2019 IEEE International Geoscience and Remote Sensing Symposium.
+IEEE, 2019: 1454-1457.